samgriesemer/community-detection/README.md

 # community-detection
-final project for 416a, analysis of network data
+for the project: Comparison of Community Detection Algorithms on Real World Social Networks